Using your sales report

 It's simple to end ticket sales for your event, and there are a couple ways to go about doing it.
 Start by logging into your Quicket account, and go to Organiser Hub -> My Events then click on the name of your event.
 From the event dashboard menu ...

 What are web hooks?
 Web hooks allow Quicket to send a message to another system when certain actions take place.
 The actions are called hooks.
 Quicket currently provides four hooks for your event: 1.
-User started a check out 2.
-Check out was ...
+User started a checkout 2.
+Check out was cancelled ...